gotson/komga/DEVELOPING.md

 To build the Docker image, you need to:
 - have the webui built and copied to `/resources/public`.
 To do so, run `./gradlew copyWebDist`
-- build the docker image via JReleaser.
+- prepare the docker image via JReleaser.
 To do so, run `./gradlew jreleaserPackage`
+- the `Dockerfile` will be available in `komga/build/jreleaser/package/docker/`